DataBiosphere/azul/README.md

 Running tests from PyCharm requires `environment` to be sourced.
-The easiest way to do this is to install `envhook.py`, a helper script that injects the environment variables from `environment` into the Python interpreter process started from the project's virtualenv in `.venv`:
+The easiest way to do this is to install `envhook.py`, a helper script that injects the environment variables from `environment` into the Python interpreter process started from the project's virtual environment in `.venv`:

    ```
    python scripts/envhook.py install